 Jingisukan (Japanese pronunciation of Genghis Khan) was presumably brought to Japan during the Mongol invasion.
-Thinly cut slices of high quality lamb is cooked with pig fat along with plenty of fresh vegetables and a special sauce.
-It is a crowd-pleasing dish for Summer Beer Gardens outside, and warm wintry insides.
-Sapporo Beer Garden is one of the most popular restaurants for this dish in Sapporo.
+Thinly cut slices of quality lamb is cooked with pig fat along with plenty of fresh vegetables and special sauce.
+It is a crowd-pleasing dish for Summer Beer Gardens, and warm wintry insides.
+Sapporo Beer Garden is one of the most popular Jingisukan restaurants in Sapporo.
 A tabehoudai (all you can eat) and nomihoudai (all you can drink) costs around 4000 JPY.
-Daruma in Susukino is another famous Jingisukan restaurant among Sapporians.
+Daruma in Susukino is another famous Jingisukan restaurant.
 Click for directions to Daruma.

 Photo Credit livedoor.blogimg.jp